 - The green slip from the state newborn metabolic screen given to you at the hospital

 - Completed NEWBORN PACKET

 Your newborn baby should be seen in our office 2-4 days after being discharged from the hospital.
 Please call our office on the day of discharge to arrange a newborn checkup.

 Please bring any paperwork given to you in the hospital to your first GPAM visit.
-Please complete ourNewborn packet and bring with insurance cards to your first office visit.
-Remember you only have 30 days to add a newborn to your group insurance policy you must call your insurance company to add your newborn.
+Please complete our Newborn packet and bring it with your insurance cards to your first office visit.
+Remember, you only have 30 days to add a newborn to your group insurance policy, so you must call your insurance company to add your newborn.

 Your GPAM provider will be happy to answer all your questions at your newborn checkup.
 So, start making a list to bring with you.
 If you have any concerns about your newborn prior to his/her newborn checkup, please call our office.